 The list goes on.
-There are statutory provisions that authorize the president, during a national emergency, to prohibit or limit the export of any agricultural commodity, see 7 U.S.C. § 5712(c); to suspend statutory wage requirements for public contracts, see 40 U.S.C. § 3147; to "coordinate" domestic transportation, see 49 U.S.C. § 114(g) (a provision that arguably would allow the Secretary of Transportation to limit the use of trucks or automobiles for purposes of restricting emissions, see Dan Farber, Using Emergency Powers to Fight Climate Change, Legal Planet (Jan.
-14, 2019), https://tinyurl.com/y2qgnplw); and to sell off aliens' property without waiting for a court judgment, see 50 U.S.C. § 4309.
+There are statutory provisions that authorize the president, during a national emergency, to prohibit or limit the export of any agricultural commodity, see 7 U.S.C. § 5712(c); to suspend statutory wage requirements for public contracts, see 40 U.S.C. § 3147; to "coordinate" domestic transportation, see 49 U.S.C. § 114(g); and to sell off aliens' property without waiting for a court judgment, see 50 U.S.C. § 4309.
 If courts uphold President Trump's actions in this case, such formidable powers could henceforth become available-to President Trump or to a future president-based simply on the president's unilateral claim that he needs them, and against the wishes of a majority of Congress.

 Few presidents would be able to resist such an open invitation to unchecked power.
 At a minimum, we could expect government by presidential emergency order to become far more common than it has been in the past.
-It would become a tool for presidents of both parties to
+It would become a tool for presidents of both parties to advance long-term policy goals in the face of congressional resistance.
+This would be inconsistent with Congress's intent when it passed the NEA, with the constitutional separation of powers, and with basic democratic principles.